sophiekoonin/localghost/content/posts/2021-04-04-virtual-piano/index.md

 {{< img class="inset-image" src="*/virtualpiano-screenshot.png"  alt="">}}

-NB.
-I'm not going to go much into the background of the musical theory behind this project.
-I'll be covering more of that stuff in a talk with [BrumJS](https://www.meetup.com/brum_js/) on April 29th!

-The app itself is a [Next.js](https://nextjs.org) Typescript React app hosted on [Vercel](https://vercel.org).
+The app itself is a [Next.js](https://nextjs.org) Typescript React app hosted on [Vercel](https://vercel.com).
 I figured React would make the interactivity part a bit easier, managing things like showing which keys are playing and reducing repetition when rendering the keyboard, but you could equally do it in vanilla JS.

-### How sound works
+### How sound works: relevant science bit
 Sound is made up of vibrations that travel as waves: the shape of the wave is known as the **waveform**.
 The number of vibrations in a time period gives us the **frequency** of the sound: frequency is measured in Hertz (Hz).
 1 Hz is one cycle (complete wave) per second, so a frequency of 3 Hz will be 3 cycles per second.

 Synthesizers generate these waves programmatically using **oscillators** to make sound, and that’s what we need to do in order to be able to make sounds with Javascript.

-### Useful musical terms
+### Useful musical terms: relevant words bit
 <dl class="terminology">
 <div class="definition"><dt>Note</dt>
 <dd>A simple musical sound.
 There are 12 notes in Western music, and they repeat in groups on a piano.
 We give each note a letter from A-G.</dd></div>